 Conversely, crooked teeth can mean you’ll be at a higher risk of developing gum disease or cavities.
 A bad bite or misaligned jaw can even cause headaches or jaw pain.

 In addition to the functional aspects, some people have aesthetic concerns with the appearance of their smile.
-Orthodontic treatment can help improve your smile, making it more symmetrical.
+Orthodontic treatment can help alter your smile, making it more symmetrical.
 By the end of your treatment, you may feel more proud to reveal it.

 3. Which orthodontic treatment is the best?